j5pu/phasionate_wordpress/wp-content/plugins/bp-profile-search/readme.txt

 (*) Replace 'id' with your actual form ID, and 'tpl' with the name of the form template you want to use.

+== Screenshots ==

+1. The Profile Search Forms admin page
+2. The Edit Form admin page
+3. Configuration of a Profile Search widget
+4. The Members Directory page with a Profile Search widget
+5. The Members Directory page with search results

 == Changelog ==

+= 4.4.1 =
+* Fixed bug in wildcard searching
 = 4.4 =
 * Updated to use WP language packs
 = 4.3.1 =